lululepu/Blank-Ungrabber/README.md

 Thanks to extremecoders-re for pyinstxtractor

+You can now use ungrabber website its free and easy to use work with BlankGrabber, CrealGrabber, LunaGrabber, PySilon, BCStealer, CStealer, Empyrean : https;//lululepu.fr

 ## About

 This Python script is designed to decrypt and analyze Blank Grabber executables.
 It extracts and decrypts the contents, deobfuscates code, and identifies potential Discord webhooks used by the executable.